RuABraun/RuABraun.github.io/_posts/2020-11-27-On-word-error-rates.markdown

 | hello | speedbird | - | six | two |

 Finally, `texterrors` also supports ctm files where the time stamps for reference and hypothesis words will be used for alignment.
-If you *really* care about having the most accurate alignment possible, that is what you should use! :)
+If you *really* care about having the most accurate alignment possible, that is what you should use!
+But it won't make a big difference. :)

+[Here is a link to it.](https://github.com/RuABraun/texterrors) Thank you for reading.